zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

 * [Microsoft Office 365](https://www.microsoft.com/en-us/microsoft-365): I use
   this to create documents, spreadsheets, and presentations.
-* [Google Workspace](https://workspace.google.com): I use this mainly to host emails for my various domains.
+* [Google Workspace](https://workspace.google.com): I mainly use this to host emails for my various domains.
 * [Grammarly](https://www.grammarly.com): I use this to check my grammar and spelling.
 It’s a lifesaver!
 * [Miro](https://miro.com): I use this to create diagrams and mind maps.
 * [World Clock Pro](https://apps.apple.com/us/app/world-clock-pro/id980670056):
-  I use this to keep track of timezones.
+  I use this to keep track of time zones.
 It’s simple, super useful, does one thing well.
 I love it!
-* [Wondershare Edraw Max](https://www.edrawsoft.com): I use this to create diagrams, mindmaps, and technical drawings.
+* [Wondershare Edraw Max](https://www.edrawsoft.com): I use this to create diagrams, mind maps, and technical drawings.
 * [Omnigraffle](https://www.omnigroup.com/omnigraffle): I use this as an alternative to **Edraw Max**.
 * [Mozilla Thunderbird](https://www.thunderbird.net): I use this to manage my